On the steady-state probability of delay and large negative deviations for the $GI/GI/n$ queue in the Halfin-Whitt regime: Main results.

-\end{theorem} In words, Theorem\ \ref{negxtheorem} states that there exists $\epsilon > 0$, depending only on $A,S$, and $B$, s.t. the tail of the limiting steady-state number of idle servers is bounded from below by $\exp\big( - \epsilon x^2 \big)$ as $x \rightarrow \infty$. \\ In Section\ \ref{4comparesec}, we will show that all of our main results give the correct scaling for the case of $H^*_2$ or deterministic processing times, as described in Observation\ \ref{obsintro}.
-We will also show that Theorems\ \ref{largebtheorem} and\ \ref{negxtheorem} give the correct scaling for a much larger family of queueing systems, i.e. those systems with Poisson arrival processes, using known results for the $M/GI/\infty$ queue.
-We note that our results cannot be derived using straightforward infinite-server lower bounds, as in all cases our inequalities point in the other direction.
+\end{theorem} Intuitively, Theorem\ \ref{negxtheorem} implies that the tail of the limiting steady-state number of idle servers is bounded from below by $\exp\big( - 2 \E[S^2] \sigma_A^{-2} x^2 \big)$ as $x \rightarrow \infty$.
+As we will see in Section\ \ref{4comparesec}, known results imply that the bounds of Theorem\ \ref{negxtheorem} are close to the best possible in many settings. \\ In addition to our main results Theorems\ \ref{largebtheorem} - \ref{negxtheorem}, we note that our stochastic comparison approach implies novel bounds for the probabilities associated with a $GI/GI/n$ queue with any given inter-arrival and service distribution, irregardless of whether the system is in the H-W regime (see e.g. Theorem\ \ref{4ubound1}).
+Furthermore, our approach also implies bounds for the s.s.p.d., and more generally any probability of interest, for the $GI/GI/n$ queue in the H-W regime for any given $B > 0$ (see e.g. Theorem\ \ref{mainasymptotic}).
+Here we chose to focus our main results on Theorems\ \ref{largebtheorem}\ -\ \ref{negxtheorem} instead of Theorems\ \ref{4ubound1} - \ref{mainasymptotic} for clarity of exposition, as the latter involve a somewhat complicated 2-dimensional optimization over a nested supremum.
+We do note that a careful analysis of Gaussian processes, similar to that which we use in the proofs of Theorems\ \ref{largebtheorem} - \ref{negxtheorem}, could likely be combined with Theorem\ \ref{mainasymptotic} to give relatively simple non-trivial bounds for any probability of interest associated with the $GI/GI/n$ queue in the H-W regime (for any given $B > 0$), although we do not pursue such an analysis here. \\ We further note that our results cannot be derived using straightforward comparison bounds, to e.g. an infinite-server or loss system, as in all cases our inequalities point in the other direction.
 Also, as in \citet{GG.10c}, our results translate into bounds for any weak limits of the associated sequences of r.v.s.

-\section{Upper Bound}
+\section{Upper bound.}

 In this section, we prove general upper bounds for the FCFS $GI/GI/n$ queue, when properly initialized.
 The bounds are valid for all finite $n$, and work in both the transient and steady-state (when it exists) regimes.
 Although we will later customize these bounds to the H-W regime to prove our main results, we note that the bounds are in no way limited to that regime.
-Recall that for a non-negative r.v. $X$ with finite mean $\E[X] > 0$, one can define the so-called residual life distribution of $X$, $R(X)$, as follows.
-Namely, for all $z \geq 0$,